 To find a full list of rules and regulations regarding the Form W-2, please check the IRS website.

 Managers should check in with their employees at least once every quarter to review goals, monitor progress, and offer feedback, support, and coaching.

-An end of the year performance evaluation could be a summary of your check-ins throughout the year.
+An end-of-the-year performance evaluation could be a summary of your check-ins throughout the year.
 Use this as a time to discuss what else the company can do to help employees be successful in the coming year and allow them to share feedback about how they’re doing.
 These ongoing discussions should give employers a good idea of the levels of employee engagement.

 If your team is not currently meeting throughout the year, the New Year is a great time to start.
-You can learn more about the benefits of frequent check-ins here.

 Update your employee handbook

 Take a look at your company’s employee handbook.
 Did you add a new policy or change your benefits recently?
 Have there been state or federal employment law changes within the last year?
 If so, your handbook needs an update.